blockassets/bam_agent/README.md

 This is an agent that is intended to be installed on miners to help facilitate management of them via HTTP as well as monitoring for issues internal to the miner.

+Currently, the agent targets the BW-L21 miner, but in the future we will target all miners.
+Pull requests welcome.

 Thanks to [HyperBitShop.io](https://hyperbitshop.io) for sponsoring this project.

 ## Running (defaults):